Snaacky/thewiki/docs/guides/playback.md

 ==- Installing External Shaders in mpv

-- Head to your shader folder (`%appdata%/mpv/shaders`). *You may need to create one if it doesn't exist.*
+- Head to your shader folder (`%appdata%/mpv/shaders`); *you may need to create one if it doesn't exist*
-- Place your downloaded external shaders in the directory.
+- Place your downloaded external shaders in the directory

 - Add the following line to your `mpv.conf`, replacing `<name>` with the file name of your shader: